HamzaMalikProjects/Digital_Systems_Projects/README.md

 # Digital Systems

 This repository contains Digital Systems projects.
-The course is designed to provide a solid understanding of the basic concepts in modern digital system design, with a focus on digital logic circuits.
+Provides a solid understanding of the basic concepts in modern digital system design, with a focus on digital logic circuits.

-Course Overview:
+Overview:
 - Basic logic circuits and Boolean algebra
 - Implementation technologies, from transistors to CPLDs and FPGAs
 - Logic functions optimization and implementation